 If a person recovering from marijuana addiction or withdrawal has relapsed, that does not mean that the treatment did not work.
 It simply means that the treatment should be adjusted or that another treatment should be tried.

-Serenity House Detox Can Help with Marijuana Withdrawal
+Serenity House Detox & Recovery Can Help with Marijuana Withdrawal

 Sometimes, seeking treatment by changing your environment and checking in to a very effective detox facility may be the adjustment you need.
-Serenity House Detox is an excellent drug and alcohol detox facility near West Palm Beach, Florida.
+Serenity House Detox & Recovery is an excellent drug and alcohol detox facility near Jupiter, Florida.
 It provides a temptation-free environment that can help you go through the most difficult stage of recovery.
 Through a series of unique and intensive treatment programs you can get through detox in state-of-the-art facilities to keep you on track with your detox program goal.

-Some of the stand out components that Serenity House Detox offers are:
+Some of the stand out components that Serenity House Detox & Recovery offers are:

 - Individualized Care